 - Babies will outgrow it quickly.

 - Not enough support for older babies who roll over.

 Helping your baby get a good night’s rest while traveling is essential.
 This co-sleeper will give your baby a comfy, safe, and familiar sleeping area, no matter where you go.

-It’s made of OEKO-TEX certified fabrics, which help your baby maintain a healthy temperature while sleeping.
+The soft cover and comfortable pad helps your baby maintain a healthy temperature while sleeping.

-- Cotton and polyester fabrics.
+- Cotton fabric.

 - Creates a safe and familiar sleep environment.

 - May still need a bassinet.

 - Unfamiliar brand.

 If you want quality on a budget, this sleeper could be just what you need.
 It has a sturdy, vented plastic frame that protects your baby.
 The whole bed can be folded for easy storage or travel.